 Jeanette White is the Executive Director of The Allender Center and has been a core member of the center’s leadership team since its creation in 2010.
 Alongside her work with The Allender Center, Jeanette is also a Certified Aroma Freedom Practitioner which pairs neuroscience-based therapeutic techniques with aromatherapy to reveal and release stories, emotions, and subconscious internal beliefs that influence wellbeing.
 She works with clients around the globe to support inner renewal and targeted healing from trauma through her Reveal & Release practice.
 Jeanette has called the Seattle area home since 2007 and graduated from The Seattle School of Theology & Psychology with an MA in Christian Studies in 2010.
 She enjoys spending her off-hours camping and exploring the beauty of the Pacific Northwest, and traveling to new places near and far with her husband and young son.

-Rachel Sanchez is the Manager of the Resilient Leaders Project, and is also an amateur ocean life enthusiast, and occasional writer/artist.
+Rachel Sanchez is the Program Manager at the Center for Transforming Engagement at The Seattle School, which was formed from the Resilient Leaders Project.
+She is also an amateur ocean life enthusiast and occasional writer/artist.
 With several years of event and hospitality experience, she is passionate about intentionally cultivating spaces (both virtually and onsite) that lead to growth, healing, and community building for participants.
 She feels called to use her gifts of hospitality and program management to support Christian leaders in building practices and relationships to sustain their ministry for the long haul.
 Rachel and her partner, Joseph, live in Vancouver, WA with their dog, Owen.

 - To get the 60 Second Aroma Reset Process that Jeanette White talks about, visit the website for her Reveal & Release practice.

-- To download the Self Care Menu PDF referenced by Rachel Sanchez from the Reslient Leaders Project, click here.
+- To download the Self Care Menu PDF referenced by Rachel Sanchez from the Center for Transforming Engagement, click here.